 GENERAL PROVISIONS

 A. Communication.
 While teleworking, the employee shall be reachable by an agreed-upon method(s) such as telephone, fax, instant message, or e-mail, during normal working hours.
-It may also be required for the employee to check in with sponsoring department on a regular schedule.
+It may also be required for the teleworking employee to check in with sponsoring department on a regular schedule and could require attendance in on-campus meetings or events.
 The employee and supervisor shall agree on expected turnaround time and the medium for responses.

 B. Conditions of Employment.
 The teleworker’s conditions of employment shall remain the same as for non-teleworking employees; wages, benefits and leave accrual will remain unchanged unless there is a change in employment status that impacts benefit eligibility.